-₽ Scalix Installer SCALIX Messaging S ervices Host Getting Started Please enter the fully qualified host name of the System Check machine where Scalix Messaging Service es is or will Installation be installed, optionally followed by colon and the Configuration (for example redhatbox.ottawa.xandros.ca or Complete redhatbox.ottawa.xandros.ca:8080).
-Contraction of the second Messaging services location: redhatbox .ottawa.xandros.ca 1000 Click "Forward" to apply the configuration and continue.
-Kan the second s X Cancel Back Eorward a Enter the fully qualified hostname of the machine where the messaging services are or will be installed, optionally followed by a colon and the port where the messaging services are listening.
+Scalix Installer SCALIX Messaging Se ervices Host Getting Started Please enter the fully qualified host name o of the System Check machine where Scalix Messaging Services Installation be installed, optionally followed by colon ar Configuration port where Scalix Messaging Services is listening (for example redhatbox.ottawa.xandros.ca or Complete redhatbox.ottawa.xandros.ca:8080).
+Contraction of the second Messaging services location: redhatbox.o ottawa.xandros.ca 1000 Click "Forward" to apply the configuration a and continue.
+Kan the second s X Cancel Back a Enter the fully qualified hostname of the machine where the messaging services are or will be installed, optionally followed by a colon and the port where the messaging services are listening.
 An example is scalix1.yourcompany.com:8080